metaphyze/gossl/README.md

 # gossl
 A simple proxy server that can easily provide HTTPS support through the Let's Encrypt certificate authority.
 It can also serve static  content while proxying requests to other servers.

+### You can get it here
+You can download the [Ubuntu version here](https://linknotyetactive.com) It was built on Ubuntu 18.04LTS.

 ### Example: Host static content over HTTPS
 Here's how you could serve static content through HTTPS.
 You might want to do this just to give your site visitors a warm fuzzy feeling from the little lock icon in the browser.
 Sure, it's static content, but they don't know that.